aman0046/CPP-STL-Library/README.md

 # MULTISET IN C++

-A multiset data structure allows multiple keys with the same values.
+- A multiset data structure `allows multiple keys with the same values`.
-Keys are sorted in ascending order by default.
+- Keys are sorted in ascending order by default.
 We can also change the order by passing extra arguments during its declaration.
-Implemented using Binary search tree (Red-black trees).
+- Implemented using `Binary search tree` (Red-black trees).

 ## Declaring multiset